geeknik/my-awesome-stars/README.md

 - [sukeesh/Jarvis](https://github.com/sukeesh/Jarvis) - Personal Assistant for Linux and macOS
 - [AlexanderKoch-Koch/low_cost_robot](https://github.com/AlexanderKoch-Koch/low_cost_robot) -
 - [OpenBMB/RepoAgent](https://github.com/OpenBMB/RepoAgent) - An LLM-powered repository agent designed to assist developers and teams in generating documentation and understanding repositories quickly.
-- [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
-It can also be employed for offensive cybersecurity or competitive coding challenges.
+- [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - [NeurIPS 2024] SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
+It can also be employed for offensive cybersecurity or competitive coding challenges
 - [huggingface/optimum-nvidia](https://github.com/huggingface/optimum-nvidia) -
 - [geofurb/rabbithole](https://github.com/geofurb/rabbithole) - Send HTTP scrapers to Wonderland
 - [KhoomeiK/interrupting-cow](https://github.com/KhoomeiK/interrupting-cow) - 🐮📢 The first AI voice assistant that interrupts *you*